jpetazzo/dockvpn/README.md

 The file can be used immediately as an OpenVPN profile.
 It embeds all the required configuration and credentials.
-It has been tested successfully on Linux, Windows, and Android clients.
-If you can test it on OS X and iPhone, let me know!
+It has been tested successfully on Linux, Windows, and Android/iOS clients.

 **Note:** there is a [bug in the Android Download Manager]( http://code.google.com/p/android/issues/detail?id=3492) which prevents